willvieira/ms_forest-ipm-sensitivity/manuscript/suppInfo.md

 Instead, we treated two transition measurements for the same individual as independent information.
 The plot random effects partially accounted for the variation at the individual level, where different individuals with multiple measurements shared the same variation.

-We fitted each of the growth, survival, and recruitment models separately for each species, using the Hamiltonian Monte Carlo (HMC) algorithm via the Stan software [version 2.30.1 @stan2022stan] and the `cmdstandr` R package [version 0.5.3 @cmdstanr].
+We fitted each of the growth, survival, and recruitment models separately for each species, using the Hamiltonian Monte Carlo (HMC) algorithm via the Stan software [version 2.30.1 @stan2022stan] and the `cmdstanr` R package [version 0.5.3 @cmdstanr].
 We conducted 2000 iterations for the warm-up and sampling phases for each of the four chains, resulting in 8000 posterior samples.
 However, we kept only the last 1000 iterations of the sampling phase to save computation time and storage space, resulting in 4000 posterior samples.
 We assessed model convergence using Stan's $\hat{R}$ statistic, considering convergence achieved when $\hat{R} < 1.05$.